rust-lang/rust/src/doc/rustdoc/src/linking-to-items-by-name.md

 warning is given.

 When re-exporting an item, rustdoc allows adding additional documentation to it.
-That additional documentation will be resolved in scope of the re-export, not the original, allowing you to link to items in the new crate.
+That additional documentation will be resolved in the scope of the re-export, not the original, allowing you to link to items in the new crate.
 The new links will still give a warning if they fail to resolve.